Jebin-05/ZeroDay-DRL/README.md

 - **Demo mode**: Uses synthetic data for demonstration
 - **Pre-trained model**: Already trained and ready to detect threats

+### Download IoT-23 Dataset from Kaggle

-If you want to train with real IoT-23 dataset:
+If you want to train with the real IoT-23 dataset:

-1. Download IoT-23 dataset from [Stratosphere IPS](https://www.stratosphereips.org/datasets-iot23)
+1. Download the IoT-23 dataset from Kaggle: [IoT-23 Dataset on Kaggle](https://www.kaggle.com/datasets/ieee8023/iot23-dataset)
 2. Place the CSV file in the `data/` folder as `iot23_combined.csv`
 3. Run training: `python main.py --mode train --data-source iot23`

+**Note:** The IoT-23 dataset was created by Stratosphere Laboratory and contains real IoT network traffic with labeled botnet attacks.
+It includes traffic from various IoT devices infected with different malware families.

 ---